vippsas/vipps-partner/partner-keys.md

   See:
   [Common topics: API Keys](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/api-keys#getting-the-api-keys) for more details.
-* If the merchant is unable to provide the API keys to you in a secure way, the merchant *can* create a user for you,
-  [as described in detail with screenshots](add-portal-user.md).
+* If the merchant is unable to provide the API keys to you securely, the merchant *can* create a user for you, [as described in detail with screenshots](add-portal-user.md).
 * Vipps cannot assist a partner in getting the API keys from the merchant, other than by improving the documentation for how to do it.